March 2026 - 14 min read

 How long does it take to set up an AI chatbot?

 A basic DIY setup takes five to ten hours.
 A properly configured, professionally built chatbot takes one to three weeks, depending on the complexity of your services and integrations.
-The time investment upfront pays off quickly once it is live and running.

-Conclusion: The Cost of Waiting Is Higher Than the Cost of Starting
+The Cost of Waiting Is Higher Than the Cost of Starting